 - OSHA Technical Manual, TED 1-0.15A, Section VI: Chapter 2.
 Controlling occupational exposure to hazardous drugs.
 OSHA, 1999. http://www.osha.gov/dts/osta/otm/otm_vi/otm_vi_2.html

 - American Society of Health-System Pharmacists.
 ASHP guidelines on handling hazardous drugs.
 Am J Health-Syst Pharm.
 2006;63:1172–1193.

 - Polovich M, White JM, Kelleher LO, eds.
 2005.
 Chemotherapy and biotherapy guidelines and recommendations for practice.
 2nd ed.
 Pittsburgh, PA: Oncology Nursing Society.

-This information will help you learn more about Carboplatin.
-It cannot, however, cover all the possible warnings or side effects relating to Carboplatin, and it does not list all of the benefits and risks of Carboplatin.
+This information will help you learn more about Carboplatin Injection.
+It cannot, however, cover all the possible warnings or side effects relating to Carboplatin Injection, and it does not list all of the benefits and risks of Carboplatin Injection.
 Your doctor should always be your first choice for detailed information about your medical condition and your treatment.
 Be sure to ask your doctor about any questions you may have.

 What is cancer?

 Under normal conditions, the cells in your body divide and grow in an orderly, controlled fashion.
 Cell division and growth are necessary for the human body to perform its functions and to repair itself.
 Cancer cells are different from normal cells because they are not able to control their own growth.
 The reasons for this abnormal growth are not yet fully understood.

 A tumor is a mass of unhealthy cells that are dividing and growing fast and in an uncontrolled way.
 When a tumor invades surrounding healthy body tissue it is known as a malignant tumor.
 A malignant tumor can spread (metastasize) from its original location to other parts of the body.